Choosing the Right CCTV & Surveillance Platform for Your Brisbane Property

 A brilliant camera is useless if you can’t find footage quickly.
 When evaluating VMS software, ask:

-Search speed – Can you jump to motion events in seconds?
+• Search speed – Can you jump to events in seconds?

-Ease of use – Is the interface intuitive for non‑tech staff?
+• Ease of use – Is the interface intuitive for non‑tech individuals?

 3. Dodge the Vendor Lock‑In Trap